Player Profile Template

 How to Write a Player Profile

 A well-organized player profile makes your job easier.
-Structure it so the most important information—emergency contacts and medical conditions—is immediately visible when you need it.
+Structure it so the most critical safety information (emergency contacts and medical conditions) is immediately visible when you need it.

 Put Safety Information First